trueos/trueos-docs/trueos-handbook/install.rst

 (see :ref:`insico`) in the various |trueos| installer screens.
 Once opened, you'll see the menu shown in :numref:`Figure %s <util1>`.

 ..
-TODO update screenshot once fixgrub option is removed.
+TODO update screenshot and text once fixgrub option is removed.

 .. _util1: